History of South Korea: Fifth Republic (1981–1988)

-Sixth Republic (1987–present)
+Sixth Republic (1988–present)

-The Sixth Republic was established in 1987 and remains the current polity of South Korea.
+The Sixth Republic was established on 25 February 1988 and remains the current — and by far the longest-lasting — polity of South Korea.

 Roh Tae-woo, 1988–1993

 Roh Tae-woo became president for the 13th presidential term in the first direct presidential election in 16 years.
-Although Roh was from a military background and one of the leaders of Chun's coup d'état, the inability of the opposition leaders Kim Dae-jung and Kim Young-sam to agree on a unified candidacy, led to him being elected.
+Although Roh was from a military background and one of the leaders of Chun's coup d'état, the inability of the opposition leaders Kim Dae-jung and Kim Young-sam to agree on a unified candidacy led to him being elected.
 The first female presidential candidate, Hong Sook-ja, even withdrew from the race in order to back Kim Young-sam against Roh.

 Roh was officially inaugurated in February 1988.
-The government set out to eliminate past vestiges of authoritarian rule, by revising laws and decrees to fit democratic provisions.
-Freedom of the press was expanded, university autonomy recognised, and restrictions on overseas travels were lifted.
-However, the growth of the economy had slowed down compared to the 1980s, resulting in stagnant exports, while commodity prices kept on rising.
+The government set out to eliminate past vestiges of authoritarian rule by revising laws and decrees to fit democratic provisions.
+Freedom of the press was expanded, university autonomy was recognised, and restrictions on overseas travel were lifted.
+However, the growth of the economy had slowed down compared to the 1980s, resulting in stagnant exports while commodity prices kept on rising.

-Shortly after Roh's inauguration, the Seoul Olympics took place, raising South Korea's international recognition and also greatly influencing foreign policy.
+Shortly after Roh's inauguration, the 1988 Summer Olympics took place, raising South Korea's international recognition and greatly influencing foreign policy.
 Roh's government announced the official unification plan, Nordpolitik, and established diplomatic ties with the Soviet Union, China, and countries in Eastern Europe.

-A historic event was held in 1990 when North Korea accepted the proposal for exchange between the two Koreas, resulting in high-level talks, and cultural and sports exchanges.
+A historic event was held in 1990 when North Korea accepted the proposal for exchange between the two Koreas, resulting in high-level talks and cultural and sports exchanges.
 In 1991, a joint communiqué on denuclearization was agreed upon, and the two Koreas simultaneously became members of the UN.